antonietamg/Correlation-Matrix-in-time/README.md

 10. To calculate the Stationary Pattern run from ##### START STATIONARY PATTERN C #####
 11. To calculate the deviations and fluctuations from the Stationary Pattern, run from #### START DEVIATIONS C ####

 To get the Stationary Pattern, first you need to run the Correlation matrices in time and the Mean Correlation Matrix.
-In order to get the deviations and the fluctuations from the Stationary pattern, you need to run all the whole code.
+In order to get the deviations and the fluctuations from the Stationary pattern, you need to run the whole code.